 CCTV decision making within an existing defined surveillance precinct will be determined through the delegated authority of the Chief Executive Officer.
-Delegated decision making will include relocation, removal, upgrade, replacement or addition of cameras and associated equipment within that precinct based on advice from Victoria Police.
-The addition of cameras into a precinct can occur under delegated authority of the CEO if the additional cameras remain within the scope originally approved by Council for that precinct and is largely externally funded.
+Delegated decision making will include relocation and removal of cameras within that precinct based on advice from Victoria Police.
+The addition of cameras into a precinct can occur under delegated authority of the CEO if the additional cameras remains within the scope originally approved by Council for that precinct.